krishanthisera/CKS-Challenges/challenge-03.md

 ## Remediation

-Kube bench has flagged a couple of failed checks that needs to be fixed.
+`kube-bench` has flagged a couple of failed checks that needs to be fixed.

 ### Kubelet